evectis/docs/pages/installing/gettingStarted-Parallella.md

 __NOTE:__ If you're not experienced with [git][git], check out the excellent [Try Git][try-git] course at [Code School][code-school].

-If you already have a resin.io account and just want to get started with your Raspberry Pi, then skip ahead to [Creating Your First Application](/#/pages/installing/gettingStarted-Parallella.md#creating-your-first-application).
+If you already ha a resin.io account and just want to get started with your Parallella, then skip ahead to [Creating Your First Application](/#/pages/installing/gettingStarted-Parallella.md#creating-your-first-application).

 ## Signing Up